unrealwork/axibase-collector/scheduling.md

 ## Scheduled Execution

-Axibase Collector executes enabled jobs based on their schedule.
+Axibase Collector executes enabled jobs based on a schedule.

 The number of concurrently executing jobs is set to 32 by default and is controlled with `quartz.properties`.

-Jobs execute concurrently, whereas configurations inside the same job are executed sequentially.
+Jobs execute simultaneously, whereas configurations inside the same job are executed sequentially.

-Instances of the same job cannot run at the same time.
-If the job is in STARTED status when it's time to execute the job again, the new execution will not be triggered until the current job instance finishes processing.
+Multiple instances of the same job may not run at the same time.
+If the job is in STARTED status and it is scheduled to execute again, the new execution will not be triggered until the current job instance finishes processing.

 ## Manual Execution